lscaldas/xps-smart-origin/README.md

 ## Author

-1) The different scripts to import, export, and analyse data were written by:<br>
+1) The different scripts to import, export, and analyze data were written by:<br>
 Lucas de Souza Caldas <br>
 ldesouzacaldas@gmail.com<br>
 In the case of using these scripts, the author should be in the Acknowledgments section of your paper.
 In the case of a more direct contribution, the author should be included as an author in your upcoming paper.